eduP2P/common/test_suite/README.md

 architecture](../ARCHITECTURE.md):

 -   The Session
--   Some of the separate Stages:
+-   The actors in the Stage
-    -   TODO decide which, if not all

 Furthermore, the control server and relay server are also tested.

-The tests can be executed manually by running `go test ./test_suite/...` from the repository’s root directory.
+The tests are written in Go, using its `testing` package.
+When executed via GitHub workflows, the test results can be found in the output of the “Integration tests” job under the step “Run integration tests”, and a code coverage report can be downloaded using the URL in the “Upload integration test coverage report” step.
+The system tests can also be executed manually with [this script](system_tests.sh).
+To execute the tests and create the coverage report file `cover.html` manually, run the following commands:

+    go test -coverprofile cover.out -v ./...
+    go tool cover -html cover.out -o cover.html

 ## Test Results